jmhodges/serve/README.md

 serve
 =====

-Serve is yet another file server command.
+Serve is a file server command.
 Every Go developer has built one, and this one is mine.

 It serves up a directory of content for you to play with in a browser or other HTTP client.
 Requests to `/my/path` will be translated to